6500jmk4/historiographyworksheet/README.md

 The FILES folder contains PDF and ODT versions of the Historiography Worksheet as well as directions for students on how to fill out the worksheet.

-For details on how I use the worksheet in class, see
+For details on how I use the worksheet in class, see "[Taking Notes Using the Historiography Worksheet](https://jasonmkelly.com/jason-m-kelly/2021/9/6/e3cytirnrt8wv7qfwjrdd0y0xe3e9n)."